 - Georgetown University Law Center

 For highly motivated individuals thinking about a career in law or criminal justice.
 The intern will get hands on experience in trial work by representing the role of a defense attorney and learn investigative field work throughout the city.
-Contact Truman’s Justice Systems Department regarding a scholarship to help aid in financial costs.
+Contact Truman’s Justice Systems Program regarding a scholarship to help aid in financial costs.

 - Normile Family Center